icinganalysis/icinganalysis.github.io/content/conditions_cd.md

 ![Figure 9.png](images/wilder/Figure%209.png)

+So, we will stretch the Cd correlation once again for an airfoil that was not in the NASA-TM-83556 data.
+This is putting a lot of faith in the dimensionless parameter being applicable over a wide range.
 Using the flight conditions listed in Wilder for a horizontal stabilizer analysis, the iced Cd correlation yields maximum value at MVD=31.